 By the way, there’s a free printable meal planner further ahead to help you with your own food waste management goals!

-The items that we used to help make a difference in waste reduction in our household are Ikea’s VEMUND magnetic/whiteboard and LUNS writing/magnetic board for food inventory and meal planning, respectively.
+The items that we used to help make a difference in waste reduction in our household are a magnetic/whiteboard and a combination writing/magnetic board for food inventory and meal planning, respectively.

 Keeping Inventory of the Freezer

-The VEMUND is great for keeping us organized.
-Whenever we take something from the freezer, we erase an X to track how many food items are left and when we use the last item, we put it on the shopping list (or remake a recipe, like our chicken stock) if it’s something we want to continue to keep on hand.
+The white board is great for keeping us organized.
+Whenever we take something from the freezer, we erase an ‘X’ to track how many food items are left.
+And when we use the last item, we put it on the shopping list (or remake a recipe, like our chicken stock) if it’s something we want to keep on hand.

 We’re already thinking of how we can improve this new inventory system.
 Adding in some thin tape on the board to make a grid will help to neatly separate rows and add additional columns.
 That will allow us to write in some headers – with information such as quantity, and date – to prevent items from falling prey to freezer burn.

-Since the LUNS board is also magnetized, we created a menu planner to jot down our weekly meals on paper.
+Since this particular board is also magnetized, we created a menu planner to jot down our weekly meals on paper.
 At the beginning of the week, we sit down to meal plan.
-We can then take the paper copy to the store when we buy groceries so we only buy what we need for that week.
+Hubs can then take the paper copy to the store when we buy groceries so we only buy what we need for that week.
 When you fail to plan, you plan to fail where the budget is concerned!

 If you would like a copy of the the weekly menu planner for your own meal planning, click here: Weekly Meal planner_PDF.

 If you’re as concerned about food waste and working within a budget too, pin this post to share it!